 I ran every test possible to see if OVPN will give you good speeds and let you stream your favorite geoblocked content.
 And of course, to see if it truly is a no-logs VPN with maximum security.

 To get to the point, I will say this: OVPN is good overall VPN with some neat features, including the fact it unblocks Netflix US (plus others).

 But its performance in other areas was somewhat disappointing.
-Especially when you compare it to an industry-leading provider like NordVPN, which offers everything OVPN has and much more, at more attractive price points.
+Especially when you compare it to an industry-leading provider like ExpressVPN, which offers everything OVPN has and much more, at more attractive price points.

 Keep reading to find out exactly how OVPN fared in my tests.